shivaahir158/trench-crusade/README.md

+Trench Crusade — AI Dungeon-style Chatbot (ESE577 Final Project)

+Overview

+This repository contains an AI-dungeon style, interactive text-adventure chatbot built around the Trench Crusade universe.
+For our ESE577 final project we fine-tuned Mistral-7B-Instruct using LoRA to produce short, lore-driven game transcripts and interactive sessions.

+Model and Training

+- Base model: Mistral-7B-Instruct
+- Fine-tuning: LoRA-based adaptation on a curated Trench Crusade text corpus

+Dataset and Research Motivation

+The training corpus includes Trench Crusade material created after the original training cutoff of Mistral-7B-Instruct (Trench Crusade was created in 2023).
+Because the corpus contains post-cutoff data, this project is well-suited to study model behavior when the model encounters newer, highly specific lore: we evaluate hallucination, semantic drift, and consistency across long-form, lore-heavy gameplay (similar in complexity to long-standing franchises such as Warhammer 40k).

+Goals

+- Produce an engaging, interactive game experience in the Trench Crusade setting.
+- Analyze hallucination and semantic drift when models are fine-tuned on post-cutoff, niche lore.
+- Demonstrate LoRA fine-tuning applied to a Mistral-7B-Instruct base for a small research/demo project.

 This is the prompt used to generate the games:

 You are an AI specialized in generating interactive, text-based adventure game transcripts based on the Trench Crusade setting.
 Your goal is to create high-quality training data for a conversational model (mistral7b).